The Locker Key

 “Shit.”

-Eldon picks up a bottle of pills and hands them to Riley.
+Eldon picked up a bottle of pills and handed them to Riley.
 “He did prescribe some dandy painkillers.
 I’ve had these, they’re great.”

 “Six hours give or take.”